Pork Ribs — Nutrients, Health Benefits, And Shopping Tips

 Pick ribs that have a good meat-to-bone ratio.
 Baby back or spare ribs are popular choices for grilling.

-Store fresh pork ribs in the refrigerator and use within three to five days.
-For longer storage, freeze them in an airtight container or freezer bag for up to six months.
-Cooked ribs can be refrigerated for up to four days.
+Refrigerate fresh pork ribs and consume them within 1-2 weeks.
+For extended storage, freeze them in an airtight container or freezer bag for up to 2 months.
+Cooked ribs can be kept in the refrigerator for up to 4 days.

 Health benefits